MattL75/MattL75.github.io/README.md

 I initially started this project early 2019 before my graduation, but only now (late 2020) decided to finish it.
 Mostly because I was bored.

+## Why Angular?

+Well I use React daily at work, so I definitely didn't want nor need to practice that!
+I also missed Angular, after having spent over a year without using it.
+It's the framework I get the most enjoyment out of.

 ## Running Locally

 1. Install [Node.js and npm](https://nodejs.org/en/download/).